Traditional Chinese medicine: Pregnancy

 Traditional Chinese medicine's dealings with pregnancy are documented from at least the seventeenth century.
 According to Charlotte Furth, "a pregnancy (in the seventeenth century) as a known bodily experience emerged [...] out of the liminality of menstrual irregularity, as uneasy digestion, and a sense of fullness".
 These symptoms were common among other illness as well, so the diagnosis of pregnancy often came late in the term.
 The Canon of the Pulse, which described the use of pulse in diagnosis, stated that pregnancy was "a condition marked by symptoms of the disorder in one whose pulse is normal" or "where the pulse and symptoms do not agree".
 Women were often silent about suspected pregnancy, which led to many men not knowing that their wife or daughter was pregnant until complications arrived.
 Complications through the misdiagnosis and the woman's reluctance to speak often led to medically induced abortions.
-Cheng, Furth wrote, "was unapologetic about endangering a fetus when pregnancy risked a mother's well being".
+Cheng Maoxian, Furth wrote, "was unapologetic about endangering a fetus when pregnancy risked a mother's well being".
 The method of abortion was the ingestion of certain herbs and foods.
 Disappointment at the loss of the fetus often led to family discord.

 Postpartum

 If the baby and mother survived the term of the pregnancy, childbirth was then the next step.
 The tools provided for birth were: towels to catch the blood, a container for the placenta, a pregnancy sash to support the belly, and an infant swaddling wrap.
 With these tools, the baby was born, cleaned, and swaddled; however, the mother was then immediately the focus of the doctor to replenish her qi.
-In his writings, Cheng places a large amount of emphasis on the Four Diagnostic methods to deal with postpartum issues and instructs all physicians to "not neglect any [of the four methods]".
+In his writings, Cheng Maoxian places a large amount of emphasis on the Four Diagnostic methods to deal with postpartum issues and instructs all physicians to "not neglect any [of the four methods]".
 The process of birthing was thought to deplete a woman's blood level and qi so the most common treatments for postpartum were food (commonly garlic and ginseng), medicine, and rest.
 This process was followed up by a month check-in with the physician, a practice known as zuo yuezi.